 Getting it on solo (or at least, socially distanced) is decidedly the new norm for many during quarantine, and Dr. Betito has just the tools to help.
-Below, she shares her picks for the best-of-the-best vibrators for women and vulva-owners to maximize their pleasure.
+Below, she shares her picks for the best vibrators for women and vulva-owners to maximize their pleasure.

 Below, find the 3 best vibrators for women and all vulva-owners according to Pornhub’s sexual wellness director.

 Rabbit-style vibrators, like this one, offer users a sort of “double the pleasure, double the fun,” situation thanks to their dual-stimulation abilities.
 “There are different versions of the rabbit, which offer internal stimulation through a piece that looks like a penis and has clitoral stimulator at the same time,” says Dr. Betito.

 Shop now: Lovehoney Jessica Rabbit 10 Function Rabbit Vibrator, $40

 Sometimes the best vibrators for women aren’t even vibrators at all.
 Enter: the suction sex toy.
 “A lot of women will orgasm through clitoral stimulation and don’t need a dildo because they don’t orgasm through penetration,” says Dr. Betito.
 “Clitoral stimulators, like the Womanizer, draws blood out from the clit, and a lot of women like that.”

 This clitoral vibrator promises an orgasm in a matter of minutes, and as a loyal user, I can confirm that it absolutely lives up to the hype.

 3. Hitachi Magic Wand, $60